 Ray Nolan coaches infielders and hitters.
 He graduated from Carlmont High School in Belmont, CA in 1993.
 At Carlmont he played second base on back to back Central Coast Section championship teams.
 His senior year the San Mateo Times selected him the first team all-San Mateo County second baseman.
 Coach Nolan played at the College of San Mateo in San Mateo, CA from 1994 to1996 then transferred to the University of Redlands in Redlands, CA where he played second base from 2007 to 2008.

 Coach Nolan's college coaching career began in the summers while at Redlands when he guided the Burlingame Braves semi-pro team on the San Francisco Peninsula.
 He coached as an assistant at the College of San Mateo in 1998 to1999, then joined the staff at Colby CC that fall.
 He coached at CCC from 2000 to 2005 before pursuing academic and teaching interests.
 2013-2014 is his first season back with the program, although he has continued in a fundraising capacity since leaving the program in 2005.

 Coach Nolan is married (Nikol) with two daughters (Logan, 6 and Myka, 3).
 In his spare time he enjoys playing sports and games with the girls and coaching his daughters soccer and softball teams.
 He also enjoys writing, golf and bowhunting deer.
-He holds an MA in Health, PE and Recreation from St. Mary's College of California, an MA in History from Fort Hays State University, and is a Ph.D. candidate in American History at Kansas State.
+He holds an MA in Health, PE and Recreation from St. Mary's College of California, an MA in History from Fort Hays State University, and recently earned a Ph.D. in American History at Kansas State.

 Second-year assistant coach Brett Becker is a graduate of Hayden High School in Topeka, played baseball for Cowley Community College from 2004-2006 and transferred to Fort Hays State University where he played for the Tigers from 2007-09.